 Email: email@example.com / Telephone: 07590 396 782

-If you want to make a disclosure, contact the Diocesan Safeguarding Adviser, Pauline Butterfield.
+If you want to make a disclosure, contact the Acting Diocesan Safeguarding Adviser, Sean Augustin.
 If someone has made a disclosure to you, you have a standing duty to pass on this information to the Diocesan Safeguarding Adviser.

 Contact Safe Spaces, a free and independent support service, providing a confidential, personal, and safe space for anyone who has been abused through their relationship with either the Church of England, the Catholic Church of England and Wales, or the Church in Wales.